An easy recipe for keto butter chicken, a wonderful Northern Indian dish of intense, complex flavors.

 However, don't let that deter you.
 It takes just a few minutes to assemble everything.
 And once that's done, the cooking itself is a matter of minutes

 The exact measurements are included in the recipe card below.
-Here's an overview of the ingredients needed to make keto butter chicken:
+Here's an overview of the ingredients needed to make homemade butter chicken: